moviemasher/moviemasher.rb/README.md

 Additionally, the [Movie Masher AMI](https://aws.amazon.com/marketplace/pp/B00QKW0P2A) is launchable with OneClick in Marketplace as a deployment of all related projects and supporting applications.
 It includes an upstart task that executes `rake moviemasher:init` to merge any User Data supplied in JSON format into the configuration plus a cron job that continually executes `rake moviemasher:process_queues`, so it's possible to run in a headless mode polling an SQS queue for jobs.
 Without User Data, the instance will start up Apache and serve the angular-moviemasher project for demonstration - the instance id acts as a shared password.

 ### Docker Usage
-Docker's  [`moviemasher/moviemasher.rb`](https://registry.hub.docker.com/u/moviemasher/moviemasher.rb/) image is automatically built from the official [`ruby`](https://registry.hub.docker.com/_/ruby/) image, adding builds of [FFmpeg](http://www.ffmpeg.org), [Ecasound](http://eca.cx/ecasound/) and supporting audio/visual applications and libraries.
-It can be used to process jobs supplied directly on the command line, or to grab them from a directory/queue - either approach supports running in interactive or daemon mode.
+Docker's  [`moviemasher/moviemasher.rb`](https://registry.hub.docker.com/u/moviemasher/moviemasher.rb/) image is based off the official [`ruby`](https://registry.hub.docker.com/_/ruby/) image, adding builds of [FFmpeg](http://www.ffmpeg.org), [Ecasound](http://eca.cx/ecasound/) and supporting audio/visual libraries.
+It can be used to process jobs supplied directly on the command line, or to grab them from a directory/queue - either approach supports running in interractive or daemon mode.
 The Dockerfile contains a **VOLUME** instruction for each directory it works with, including **queue_directory** so that job files residing on the host can be easily processed.

-To display documentation of configuration options:
+- To display documentation of configuration options:

-- `docker run -it --rm moviemasher/moviemasher.rb moviemasher --help`
+    `docker run -it --rm moviemasher/moviemasher.rb moviemasher --help`

-To process jobs formatted in JSON/YAML or paths to them directly from the command line:
+- To process jobs directly from the command line:

-- `docker run -it --rm moviemasher/moviemasher.rb process "JOB" "JOB"`
+	`docker run -it --rm moviemasher/moviemasher.rb process "JOB" "JOB"`

+  JOB can be a JSON or YAML formatted string, or a path to one in the container.

-To process all JSON or YAML formatted jobs in directory 'my_jobs' residing on the host:
+- To process all JSON or YAML formatted jobs in directory 'my_jobs' residing on the host:

-- `docker run -it --rm -v my_jobs:/tmp/moviemasher/queue moviemasher/moviemasher.rb`
+	`docker run -it --rm -v my_jobs:/tmp/moviemasher/queue moviemasher/moviemasher.rb`

-To continually process jobs from container's queue volume:
+- To continually process jobs from container's queue volume:

-- `docker run -d -t --name=moviemasher moviemasher/moviemasher.rb process_loop`
+  	`docker run -d -t --name=moviemasher moviemasher/moviemasher.rb process_loop`

   Note the `t` switch - it's required for Ecasound to function properly.
 You'll need to subsequently execute `docker stop moviemasher` and `docker rm moviemasher` to stop processing and remove the container created.

-To process a single job from an SQS queue:
+- To process a single job from an SQS queue:

-- `docker run -it --rm moviemasher/moviemasher.rb process_one --queue_url=[URL] --aws_access_key_id=[ID] --aws_secret_access_key=[SECRET]`
+	`docker run -it --rm moviemasher/moviemasher.rb process_one --queue_url=[URL] --aws_access_key_id=[ID] --aws_secret_access_key=[SECRET]`

   URL points to an existing SQS Queue that provides read/write access to the owner of the access key with ID and SECRET.
 Messages can be in JSON or YAML format.

-This example demonstrates overriding the configuration with command line arguments - all commands support this.
+The last example demonstrates overriding the configuration with command line arguments - all commands support this.
 The **MOVIEMASHER_CONFIG** environmental variable can also be set to a configuration file residing on the container in JSON/YAML format, though arguments take precedence.

 When processing jobs in a directory or queue, the **process_seconds** configuration option ultimately controls how long polling continues and therefore how long the container runs.
 The following values are supported: